Barbiturate Abuse, Addiction, And Treatment Options

 Barbiturates cause physical dependence, and if you decrease the dosage, miss a dose, or try to suddenly stop taking the drugs, you’ll likely experience withdrawal symptoms.
 Some of the symptoms of barbiturate withdrawal may be life-threatening.

 For many, withdrawal may occur within eight to 16 hours of the last dose, or sooner if you have been abusing the drugs for quite some time.
 These symptoms can last a few days or up to two weeks or more and tend to be most severe at the beginning of withdrawal.

 Excessive doses of barbiturates can cause breathing to become shallow and irregular, which can lead to lack of oxygen in the brain.
 Barbiturate overdose can lead to heart failure, coma, hyperthermia (extremely high body temperature), and death.

 Signs of barbiturate addiction may not seem apparent at first.
 The signs are found in the side effects of abuse.
 People abusing the drugs may become overly drowsy or dizzy, have poor coordination and judgment.

 When on high doses, they may become hostile, violent, or paranoid, displaying symptoms of psychosis.
-They may have trouble breathing, or run high body temperatures, two signs which often precede overdose.
+They may have trouble breathing or run high body temperatures, two signs which often precede overdose.

 In addition to the physical or external signs of barbiturate abuse, it’s important to look for the general signs of addiction.
-When people become addicted to drugs, they tend to lose control of their drug use, and they are unable to stop use of drugs even if they want to stop.
+When people become addicted to drugs, they tend to lose control of their drug use, and they are unable to stop the use of drugs even if they want to stop.
 This is especially true for those who are physically dependent on the drugs as well.